 Grain-free dog food is made without processed, often intolerable grains inside.
 The grains that are often in cheap kibble are barley, rye, oats, wheat and millet.

 A common misconception with grain-free dog food is that it will give dogs less energy – this is not the case.
 Grain-free dog food is filled with healthy ingredients that are carbohydrates but also filled with plenty of vitamins and minerals.

 These include chickpea, pumpkin and carrots.
 These contain enough carbs to keep your dog going, but also the vitamins and minerals that give your dog the healthiest life.
 Making the switch to grain-free dog food means that your dog goes from eating lots of nutritionless grain to food packed with vitamin and fibre filled vegetables.

 With less space taken up by grain, there is more room for nutritious meat.
 Meat is an excellent source of protein, protecting and reviving every cell in the body.

-Eating an abundance of protein ensures that your dog has the materials to build strong muscle tissue and high-quality fuel that they need to stay active and healthy.
-Instead of buying food that is full of grain, choose a grain-free dog food that contains lots of nutritious meat.
+Eating an abundance of protein ensures that your dog has the materials to build strong muscle tissue and the high-quality fuel that they need to stay active and healthy.
+Instead of buying food that is full of grain, choose grain-free dog food that contains lots of nutritious meat.